RansomTime/FiascoTools/README.md

 This assumes players are honest and don't re-roll their dice.
 If they're not you've got bigger problems.

-This code is live at [http://ransomti.me/FiascoTools](ransomti.me/FiascoTools).
+This code is live at http://ransomti.me/FiascoTools.

 Barring bugs these are feature-complete quick web tools and I don't plan on adding anything else.

+You can buy the game Fiasco [here](https://bullypulpitgames.com/games/fiasco/).

+I release all the work in this repo into the public domain, do whatever you want with it.